Artemmkin/infrastructure-as-code-tutorial/docs/03-scripts.md

 Starting from this lab, we're going to use a git repo for saving all the work done in this tutorial.

-Go to your Github account and create a new repository called my-iac-repo.
+Go to your Github account and create a new repository called iac-repo.
 No README or .gitignore.
 Copy the URL.

 Clone locally: